simorgh10/nextjs-job-board/Notes.md

 * create components/Badge.tsx
 * by default headlines are unstyled by tailwind css
 * set min width in root layout to not shrink beyond a certain limit (for instance when using DevTools)

+# Job filter server component
+* forms can call server actions even inside server components (in server components we don't have javascript we can't execute onClick handler for example)
+* In form, use Label imported /ui/label previously from Shadcn, not the unstyled radix one
+* server action marked by "use server"
+* create ui/select.tsx (the proble of ShadCn one is that we cannot use Javascript in server component)
+* React.HTMLProps HTMLSelectElement to have the same props as native element (here Select with native select)
+* to hide the caret of select apperance-none
+* add a ref to the select component
+* trick [...].filter(Boolean) to filter null values
+* create lib/validation.ts for type validation